JakeDennis/FinancialAnalysis/README.md

 	+ Alert when securities are close to 200 week moving average
   * Calculate for Alpha against benchmarks over 3, 12, 36, 120, and 240-month timeframes.
   	+ Ticker/SPX
-	+ Ticker/<Industry ETF>
+	+ Ticker/Industry ETF
-  * Calculate RSI on weekly and monthly timeframes
+  * Calculate RSI for weekly and monthly timeframes
 	+ Find securities with upward trends over extended timeframes
 	+ Alert when securities are overbought or oversold